MerginMaps/mobile/INSTALL.md

 All required libraries (in release configuration) are packaged in the [Input-SDK](https://github.com/MerginMaps/input-sdk).
 If you need to debug some error in the library, you need to compile Input-SDK in debug yourself locally.
-Otherwise it is suggested to download required libraries from [Input-SDK tags](https://github.com/MerginMaps/input-sdk/tags)
+Otherwise it is suggested to download required libraries from [Input-SDK tags](https://github.com/MerginMaps/input-sdk/tags) Input-SDK uses vcpkg packaging system, so if the SDK for your target system/architecture you can build it yourself.

 Generally, for building setup, you need the same versions of libraries/SDKs/NDKs/compilers as used in the official [GitHub Actions](https://github.com/MerginMaps/input/tree/master/.github/workflows).